 Development was funded by an online crowdsale that took place between July and August 2014.
 The system then went live on 30 July 2015, with 72 million coins minted.

-No wonder he made Forbes Under 30 List of Entrepreneurs in 2018 when he was just 24-year-old.
+No wonder he made Forbes Under 30 List of Entrepreneurs in 2018 when he was just 24 years old.

 Why Buterin founded Ethereum

-According to him, blockchain technology holds lots of potentials which isn’t limited to finance.
+According to him, blockchain technology holds lots of potential which isn’t limited to finance.
 He believed that blockchain technology should not be limited to financial applications, but to support more common computations.

-A few months he was introduced to Bitcoin and cryptocurrencies in 2011, he took a bold step co-founding Bitcoin Magazine where he started writing and explaining how the digital currency would be the future.
+A few months he was introduced to Bitcoin and cryptocurrencies in 2011, he took the bold step of co-founding Bitcoin Magazine where he started writing and explaining how digital currency would be the future.